Adrián Beltré: 2013

 The Rangers organization named Beltré the team captain in 2013.

-On July 8, 2013, Beltré was named the American League Player of the Week for July 1–7.
+Beltré was named the AL Player of the Week for July 1–7.
 He batted .478 (11-for-23) with four home runs, two doubles and five RBI in six games.
 He led the American League in home runs, slugging (1.087), OPS (1.607), total bases (25), and extra-base hits (six) while producing the fourth-highest batting average.
 Beltré hit safely in all six games with two or more hits four times.
 He had the 24th multi-homer game of his career with a pair of home runs on July 4 against Seattle.

-Maintaining his strong hitting throughout July, Beltré was named the American League Player of the Month, his fourth career monthly award.
-He batted .369 with four doubles, nine homers, 19 RBI and 13 runs scored over 26 games.
-He tied for the major league lead with both Alfonso Soriano, in home runs, and Torii Hunter, in total bases (69).
-Beltré also finished among the AL leaders in slugging percentage (second, .670), hits (tied for second, 38), extra-base hits (tied for fourth, 13), RBI (tied for fifth) and batting average (sixth).
-He capped off the month with a walk-off home run to lead the Rangers past the Angels on July 31, the seventh walk-off home run of his career, and first with Texas.
+Maintaining his strong hitting throughout July, Beltré was named the AL Player of the Month, his fourth career monthly award.
+He batted .369 with four doubles, nine homers, 19 RBI, and 13 runs scored over 26 games.
+He tied for the major league monthly lead in home runs with Alfonso Soriano and total bases with Torii Hunter (69).
+Beltré also was among the AL leaders in slugging percentage (second, .670), hits (tied for second, 38), extra-base hits (tied for fourth, 13), RBI (tied for fifth) and batting average (sixth).
+He capped off the month with a walk-off home run to lead the Rangers past the Angels on July 31, the seventh walk-off home run of his career and first with Texas.
 It was his third monthly award with Texas, making him one of seven players to win multiple times with the Rangers, including Josh Hamilton (four), Rafael Palmeiro, Alex Rodriguez (both with three), Iván Rodríguez, Juan González and Rubén Sierra (two each).

-For the 2013 season, Beltré played in 161 games and totaled a .315 average, 30 homers, 92 RBI and .509 SLG.
-He led the American League with 199 hits and was fourth in batting average and fifth in total bases (321).
+For the season, Beltré played in 161 games and totaled a .315 average, 30 homers, 92 RBI and .509 slugging percentage.
+He led the AL with 199 hits and was fourth in batting average and fifth in total bases (321).
 He also made the top-10 in games played, slugging percentage and home runs.
 In the AL MVP voting, he was tied for seventh place.
-The Dallas–Fort Worth chapter of the Baseball Writers' Association of America named Beltré the Texas Rangers Player of the Year.
+The Dallas-Fort Worth chapter of the Baseball Writers' Association of America named Beltré the Texas Rangers Player of the Year.

 2014

-On May 7, 2014, while facing Jorge de la Rosa of the Colorado Rockies, Beltré hit his 100th home run as a member of the Rangers, becoming only the fifth player in Major League history to hit 100 home runs with three teams.
-He joined Darrell Evans, Reggie Jackson, Alex Rodriguez, and Jim Thome.

-On June 24, 2014, Beltré singled off Drew Smyly of the Detroit Tigers for his 2,500th career hit, and the first hit of a 4-for-4 game.
+On May 7, while facing Jorge de la Rosa of the Colorado Rockies, Beltré hit his 100th home run as a member of the Rangers, becoming the fifth player in major league history to hit 100 home runs with three teams, following Darrell Evans, Reggie Jackson, Alex Rodriguez, and Jim Thome.
+On June 24, Beltré singled off Drew Smyly of the Detroit Tigers for his 2,500th career hit and the first hit of a 4-for-4 game.
 On September 18, Beltré singled off Sonny Gray in the first inning for his 2,591st hit, surpassing Vladimir Guerrero as the all-time hit leader among Dominican-born players.

-Beltré finished the 2014 season batting .324 – his highest average since 2004 – with 19 home runs and 77 RBI in 148 games.
+Beltré finished the 2014 season batting .324, his highest average since 2004, with 19 home runs and 77 RBI in 148 games.